 He started his career in Charles Bradburne (1930) Sdn Bhd as a stock broker from 1974 to 1981.
 Since 1981 up till today he has been a director of various public and private companies.
 Notably, he was a Director of TTDI Development Sdn Bhd from 1978 to 2000, Sime UEP Berhad from 1983 to 1987, and Tractors Malaysia Holdings Berhad from 1987 to 2007.
 He was also an Independent Non-Executive Chairman of Subang Jaya Medical Centre Sdn Bhd from 1987 to 2013, an Independent Non-Executive Director of Sime Darby Healthcare Sdn Bhd from 2010 to 2013.

-Presently, he is an Independent Non-Executive Director of Sime Darby Property Berhad, Duta Land Berhad and Mycron Steel Berhad, all of which are public listed companies on the Main Market of Bursa Securities.
+Presently, he is an Independent Non-Executive Director of Sime Darby Property Berhad, Dutaland Berhad and Mycron Steel Berhad, all of which are public listed companies on the Main Market of Bursa Malaysia Securities Berhad ("Bursa Securities").
+He is involved in various welfare organisations and is a member of the Board of Trustees of Cancer Research Malaysia since 2008.

-He has no family relationship with any Director and/or major shareholder of Tuju Setia Berhad and has no conflict of interest with the Group.
+He has no family relationship with any Director and/ or major shareholder of Tuju Setia Berhad and has no conflict of interest with the Group.
 He has no conviction of any offences in the past five (5) years other than traffic offences (if any).
 There were no public sanctions or penalties imposed on him by the regulatory bodies during the financial year.
+He attended 5 out of 5 board meetings in Year 2022.